“We quickly became comfortable with the Onix team’s expertise and the way they could easily explain what needed to be done and why.”

 “They paid close attention to our budget goals and worked with us to control costs,” he says, “If additional security costs arose, they quickly made me aware of it.”

-Because of this two-way communication, Schadel enrolled Railserve in Onix’s Managed Services Provider program.
-Designed to free up in-house IT time to focus on important tasks instead of reactive troubleshooting and extinguishing “fires,” Onix’s experienced support team stepped in to oversee and maintain Railserve’s cloud IT infrastructure.
+Because of this two-way communication, Schadel enrolled Railserve in the Onix Managed Services Provider program.
+Designed to free up in-house IT time to focus on important tasks rather than reactive troubleshooting and extinguishing “fires,” the experienced Onix support team stepped in to oversee and maintain the Railserve cloud IT infrastructure.

-This means Onix assumed 24/7/365 responsibility for monitoring, managing and resolving issues in Railserve’s cloud environment, allowing the company to leave cloud concerns to the experts — and to focus instead on the business at hand, keeping trains on the rails.
+Onix assumed 24/7/365 responsibility for monitoring, managing and resolving issues in the company’s cloud environment, allowing it to leave cloud concerns to the experts — and to focus instead on the business at hand, keeping trains on the rails.